cert-manager/website/content/en/docs/contributing/e2e.md

 $ ./devel/setup-e2e-tests.sh
 ```

-Once you have one set up you need to install all dependancies in the cluster using:
+Once you have one set up you need to install all dependencies in the cluster using:
 ```bash
 $ ./devel/create.sh
 ```